PostHog/posthog.com/contents/handbook/strategy/overview.md

 * We need to make sure our existing products in the platform have any major gaps in functionality closed, and that they integrate well with the rest of the product.
   * This allows us to move people from 3rd party products, for a simpler stack and faster growth and reinvestment.
 * We need to make users _love_ the platform rather than _like_ it, through a user experience that makes developers feel at home.
   * This will increase word of mouth growth.
-We shouldn't just build an open source alternative of competitors' products, which are more focussed on less technical people.
+We shouldn't just build an open source alternative of competitors' products, which are more focused on less technical people.

 ### What should we be working on today?